interlay/interbtc-spec/interbtc-spec/docs/source/spec/oracle.rst

 setExchangeRate
 ---------------

-Set the latest base exchange rate.
-This function may invoke a check of vault collateral rates in the :ref:`vault-registry` component.
+This function sets the latest base exchange rate.

 Specification
 .............